Smokin Zo's BBQ

 Start with the exact host site, event date, estimated guest count, serving window, and preferred service style.
 If the request involves Hobart Arena and Treasure Island Park, it also helps to know parking, loading access, and whether the site is venue-managed or private property.

-What can affect truck, buffet, or drop-off setup in Troy?
+What can affect truck, Buffet, OR drop-off setup in Troy?

 The setup read is different for every site.
 Around Hobart Arena and Treasure Island Park, parking, load-in, service timing, and guest movement can matter as much as the menu itself.

-Do public, campus, venue, or outdoor events in Troy need extra coordination?
+Do public, campus, Venue, OR outdoor events in Troy need extra coordination?

 Public sites and managed venues usually need a cleaner paper trail than a backyard event.
 The host or organizer should confirm permission, parking, arrival instructions, and any property rules early.